-I am somewhat surprised at how many have read the articles about this.
-I have been asked a number of times; “Do you believe bed bugs spread disease”.
-I always answer that I believe that they may be capable of it, but not for the reasons everyone thinks.
 Bed bugs aren’t like mosquitoes, which carry diseases and transmit them through their bites.
 In effect, they inject the causative agent directly into our blood streams.
-Bed bugs can’t do that, and they don’t seem to carry any particular disease carrying agent consistantly.
+Bed bugs can’t do that, and they don’t seem to carry any particular disease carrying agent consistently.

-They have pathogens on their bodies; that’s it!
-And until more information comes out, it seems that they only way they could possibly spread diseases would be through indirect exposure.
+They have pathogens on their bodies, that’s it!
+And until more information comes out, it seems the only way they could possibly spread diseases would be through indirect exposure.
 There was research being done in the 1920’s and 30’s that attempted to show that bed bugs were vectors of disease, but DDT made all of that research moot.
 But until more research is done we need to get this into perspective.

 I have long been an advocate of the need to overturn that piece of junk science and regulatory bullying called, The Food Quality Protection Act, and returning organophosphates and carbamates to our arsenal of tools.
 However, I am not prepared to do so because of claims that have no basis in science; and speculation isn't science.

 Post a Comment